What is an advance directive for health care?

 Is the POLST form part of the advance directive?

 The Physician Orders for Life-Sustaining Treatment (POLST) is a separate document intended to help implement your decisions about end-of-life care.
 The POLST is a medical order on bright pink paper, signed by your doctor or nurse practitioner or physician assistant.
 If you have a serious health condition, your doctor or nurse practitioner or physician assistant can use the POLST form to turn your wishes about life-sustaining treatment into specific written medical orders to be followed by emergency medical responders, hospital personnel, care facility staff, and other health care providers.
 In 2009, the Oregon Legislature established a statewide registry for POLST forms.
-A provider who signs a POLST form for you is required to send a copy to the registry unless you ask the provider not to send it.
+A health care provider who signs a POLST form for you is required to send a copy to the registry unless you ask the provider not to send it.
 You can find more information about the POLST form and the POLST registry at www.polst.org.